Find Affordable College Courses

 Read full report on Other Health Professions at Grand Valley State University

 A rank of #3 on this year’s list means Wayne State University is a great place for other health professions students working on their bachelor’s degree.
-Located in the large city of Detroit, Wayne State is a public college with a fairly large student population.
+Located in the large city of Detroit, Wayne State is a public school with a fairly large student population.

 Women make up 76% of the health professions majors at the school.